You’ve just attended a basic self defense class. Now what?

 Visualization has been shown to enhance physical skills even without any physical movement.

-But also spend time physically practicing as well.
+But remember to also spend time physically practicing as well.
 Think how much more you can benefit if you use visualization while physically practicing the movement of an attack/defense.

 I also recommend that you practice with the defensive tools (pepper spray, kubuton, pen and flashlight, for example) that you may carry.